 Education is key to facilitating meaningful change on our campus.
-Our Centre offers free, interactive awareness workshops on sexual assault and issues related to sexual assault for all groups in the community.
+Our Centre offers interactive awareness workshops on sexual assault and issues related to sexual assault for all groups in the community.

 Sexual Assault Awareness Workshops